istreight/eggbeatr/README.md

 The project requires [Node.js](https://nodejs.org/en/) and [PostgeSQL](https://www.postgresql.org/download/), which can be installed with the instructions on the linked pages.

 Installation of other dependencies is handled by the Node Packet Manager.
-These dependencies can be installed by running `npm run install` from the project root (**note**: running a script called "install").
+These dependencies can be installed by running `npm run install:packages` from the project root.

 ### Run